Immortal Samsara: Plot

 but is interrupted by the King of Hell, Ning Wang, who believes if he uses the four leaf lotus, it will cure his illness as was told to him by Curator Ying-Deng through use of the sonic beetle.
-Lord Ying-Yuan easily defeats Ning Wang, but he finds out the 3 sovereign lords, Star Deity, & Celestial Deity did not die as was recorded in the historical heavenly annals.
+Lord Ying-Yuan easily defeats Ning Wang, but he finds out the other 3 sovereign lords, Star Deity, and Celestial Deity did not die as was recorded in the historical heavenly annals.
 He, firstly, performs a difficult spell to help Yan-Dan forget him, so she can enter the mortal world.
-He succeeds & Yan-Dan is sent to the mortal world.
+He succeeds and Yan-Dan is sent to the mortal world.

 Lord Ying-Yuan is ambushed by a dark figure who he fights off only to realize it was to keep him from further questioning Ning Wang.
 On arriving to the jail where Ning Wang was kept, he discovers Ning Wang was killed by having his internal core crushed.
-He sees the sonic beetle & destroys it.
+He sees the sonic beetle and destroys it.
 Lord Ying-Yuan reports to Supreme Emperor the deaths of his colleagues are not as recorded.
-He requests to go to the mortal world to find the Demons who escaped there & interrogate them to find out the truth about what had actually happened to his colleagues during the war.
-The Supreme Emperor grants his request & to cover up the investigation he announces Lord Ying-Yuan will be sent down to the mortal world for further penance.
+He requests to go to the mortal world to find the Demons who escaped there and interrogate them to find out the truth about what had actually happened to his colleagues during the war.
+The Supreme Emperor grants his request and to cover up the investigation he announces Lord Ying-Yuan will be sent down to the mortal world for further penance.
 Before Lord Ying-Yuan leaves, he grants Yan-Dan's wish for her sister, Zhi-Xi, to ascend.

 In order to find Yan-Dan's reincarnation, Yu Mo-Shan (last descendant of the Nine Fin tribe) escapes to the mortal world with help from Zhao-Lan, Princess of the South Seas Dragon clan.
 On arrival into the mortal world, he starts to search for Yan-Dan.
 He doesn't know she has not been able to cross the Night Forgetting River.
-He searches for her for almost 900 years & can't find her, but knows she is still alive because of the sigil on his arm, given to him by Yan-Dan while he was still working on keeping his human form at Xuan-Xin Cliffs.
-Ao-Yang, Prince of the East Seas Dragon clan, attacks Yu Mo after finding out he is a descendant of the Nine Fin tribe who used to rule the seas as they can control fire & water.
+He searches for her for almost 900 years and can't find her, but knows she is still alive because of the sigil on his arm, given to him by Yan-Dan while he was still working on keeping his human form at Xuan-Xin Cliffs.
+Ao-Yang, Prince of the East Seas Dragon clan, attacks Yu Mo after finding out he is a descendant of the Nine Fin tribe who used to rule the seas as they can control fire and water.
 Another fight is joined with his, Zi-Lin who is being chased by Qiu-Yi's group.
 During the fight, Yu Mo is injured by the soul-crashing hook used by Ao-Yang, given to him by his father.
-Zi-Lin helps Yu Mo escape, realizes Yu Mo is seriously injured & brings him to Qiu-Yi's magical springs where he is healed.
-Yu Mo helps Zi-Lin defeat the terrible tyrant lizard spirit Qiu-Yi & reluctantly, becomes co-ruler of Ye-Lan mountain, whose magical hot springs can cure all & has power boosting abilities, with Zi-Lin.
+Zi-Lin helps Yu Mo escape, realizes Yu Mo is seriously injured and brings him to Qiu-Yi's magical springs where he is healed.
+Yu Mo helps Zi-Lin defeat the terrible tyrant lizard spirit Qiu-Yi and reluctantly, becomes co-ruler of Ye-Lan mountain, whose magical hot springs can cure all and has power boosting abilities, with Zi-Lin.